If you’re living with interstitial cystitis (IC), dealing with the pain can be tough. Here are some tips and resources for dealing with IC

-Update 12/23/17: After I wrote this post, I got a second opinion from a urologist and I don’t have interstitial cystitis after all.
+Update 12/23/17: After I wrote this post, I got a second opinion from a urologist who determined that I don’t have interstitial cystitis.

 - Read up on the posts about my health journey (in order by date):